Postselection technique for optical Quantum Key Distribution with improved de Finetti reductions: Postselection technique for optical protocols

 where the $A$ register represents the classical register where Alice notes the states $\rho_i $ prepared and sent to Bob.
 Thus, the security definition for such a protocol can be given by the following. \begin{definition}[$\epsSec$-secret PMQKD protocol] A PMQKD protocol $\protMap{l}\in\channelset{A^nB^n,K_A \Cfull} $ is \textit{$\epsSec$-secret} if

 for all channels $\Phi\in\channelset{A'^n,B^nE^n}$. \end{definition} Here, $\Phi$ can be understood to be Eve's attack on the states Alice sends to Bob.
 The IID security proof techniques described in subsection~\ref{subsubsec:structureofIIDsecurityproof} often give non-trivial key lengths only when Alice prepares pure states.
-Thus, we use the source-replacement scheme \cite{bennett_quantum_1992, curty_entanglement_2004,ferenczi_symmetries_2011} and a shield system \cite{horodecki_general_2009} to construct a fixed marginal involving pure states. \begin{restatable}[Shield system]{lemma}{lemmaShield} Let $\protMap{l}$ be a PMQKD protocol where Alice prepares states $\rhoMeas$.
-Let $\protMapShield{l}$ be another PMQKD protocol identical to $\protMap{l}$ except that Alice's prepared states are
+Thus, we use the source-replacement scheme \cite{bennett_quantum_1992, curty_entanglement_2004,ferenczi_symmetries_2011} and a shield system \cite{horodecki_general_2009} to construct a fixed marginal involving pure states. \begin{restatable}[Shield system]{lemma}{lemmaShield} Let $\protMap{l}$ be a PMQKD protocol with Alice's state preparation described by $\rhoMeas=\sum_{i=1}^{d_{\text{A}}} p(i)\ketbra{i}_A\otimes \rho_i$.
+Let $\protMapShield{l}$ be another PMQKD protocol identical to $\protMap{l}$ except that Alice's state preparation is given by